-- (a) The parties will agree to the initial Range. - (b) All Products supplied to the Customer will be in either inners or outers, with no facility for single unit pick available from any WWNZ DC. - (c) The 'NZGW Price List' will be issued by the Supplier to the Customer from time to time and will detail the Products available for supply and the corresponding Product Purchase Price for those Products by pricing region.
-The Supplier reserves the right to make changes to the NZGW Price List during the Term, provided such changes to the Product Purchase Price are notified in accordance with clause 8.2(b). - (d) The Supplier may add and remove Products from the Range from time to time, provided that any removal of Products from the Range complies with clause 3.3. - (e) The Customer may request in writing to the Supplier to add a new product to the Range (Requested Product).
-The Supplier may accept or reject the Customer's request in respect of a Requested Product in its absolute discretion.
+- (a) The parties will agree to the initial Range. - (b) All Products supplied to the Customer will be in either inners or outers, with no facility for single unit pick available from any WWNZ Distribution Centre. - (c) The NZGW Portal and/or NZGW Pricebook will detail the Products available for supply. - (d) The Supplier may add and remove Products from the Range from time to time, provided that any removal of Products from the Range complies with clause 3.3.

+(e) The Customer may request in writing to the Supplier to add a new product to the Range.
+The Supplier will advise the Customer in writing of the outcome of the request.